Voice is going to change the internet

 Who else can you trust?

-We then looked at whether we could optimize it via voice search, so that you can get search results via voice.
-Then it turned out that the answer you wanted to give had to be written out completely in advance, taking into account that someone will only hear it.
-So, if someone asks the question, "When will the child benefit be deposited?" then they just want to hear: "Child benefit will come on April 23rd." and not: 'The Sociale Verzekeringsbank is responsible for paying the child benefit.
-They will do this on April 23, July 22 and October 24.
-When it is in your bank depends on your bank.
-If you do not receive it on time, please contact us.
-Look at our contact page… 'and so on.
-Then the questioner has completely lost what has been told and does not know that it will come on April 23.
+We then went to see if we could optimize it via voice search, so that you can get search results via speech.
+Then it turned out that the answer you wanted to give had to be written out completely in advance, taking into account that someone only heard it.
+So, when someone asks the question: "When will the child benefit be paid?" then they just want to hear: "The child benefit will come on April 23rd." and not: 'The Sociale Verzekeringsbank is responsible for paying child benefit.
+They do this on April 23, July 22 and October 24.
+When it is on your bank depends on your bank.
+If you do not receive it on time, you can contact us.
+Look for that on our contact page ... 'and so on.
+Then the person asking the question has completely lost what has been told and he does not know that it will be on 23 April.
 The problem is that all our websites are full of answers like that.

 Voice: everything has to be different